dotnet/docs-maui/docs/user-interface/brushes/lineargradient.md

 To create a horizontal linear gradient, create a `LinearGradientBrush` object and set its `StartPoint` to (0,0) and its `EndPoint` to (1,0).
 Then, add two or more `GradientStop` objects to the `LinearGradientBrush.GradientStops` collection, that specify the colors in the gradient and their positions.

-The following XAML example shows a horizontal `LinearGradientBrush` that's set as the `Background` of a `Frame`:
+The following XAML example shows a horizontal `LinearGradientBrush` that's set as the `Background` of a <xref:Microsoft.Maui.Controls.Frame>:

 ```xaml
 <Frame BorderColor="LightGray"